andersontan1998/InstagramClone/README.md

 The following **optional** features are implemented:

-- [x] User sees app icon in home screen and styled bottom navigation view --> (shown in part 1 gif)
+- [x] User sees app icon in home screen and styled bottom navigation view --> (app icon shown in part 1 gif)
 - [x] Style the feed to look like the real Instagram feed.
 - [ ] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [x] Show the username and creation time for each post.